MooersLab/MooersLab/README.md

 They were inserted through a 20 cm incision.
 The inital orthopedic surgery wound became infected during the first two weeks.
 The infected tisses were removed in five subsequent operations over the next six weeks.
-Three and half months after the accident, the metal was removed because the incision wound was not closing.
+Three and half months after the accident, the metal was removed January 14 because the incision wound was not closing.
-One thick plate as making the skin on my
+One thick plate as making the skin on my shin too taut.

 The subsequent surgeries delayed my recovery.
 I was not able to put any weight on my right leg for 10 weeks.